 Meet with activists and grassroots organizers in Kathmandu and visit an indigenous community in rural Nepal.

-Learn from the experiences of refugees; meet with Parliament members; and see Petra, the Dead Sea, and Aqaba in Jordan.
+Learn from the experiences of refugees; meet with Parliament members; and see Petra and the Dead Sea in Jordan.

 Spend time with feminist leaders, student activists, UN officials, and indigenous Mapuche communities in the Chilean Andes.